Forbidden Colours

 "Forbidden Colours" is a 1983 song by David Sylvian and Ryuichi Sakamoto.
 The song is the vocal version of the theme from the Nagisa Oshima film Merry Christmas, Mr. Lawrence.
 It appears on the film's soundtrack album and was released as a single on Virgin Records in 1983 (the second collaborative single release by Sylvian and Sakamoto, following 1982's "Bamboo Houses").

 Background

-The title of the song is taken from Japanese writer Yukio Mishima's 1953 novel Forbidden Colors; although not directly related to the film, both works include exploration of homosexual themes, specifically resistance to desires through faith in God.
+The title of the song is taken from Japanese writer Yukio Mishima's 1951 novel Forbidden Colors.

-In 1984 the track was re-recorded and released as the B-side to "Red Guitar", the lead single to Sylvian's first solo album Brilliant Trees and was later also included as a bonus track on certain editions of his 1987 album Secrets of the Beehive.
+In 1984, the track was re-recorded and released as the B-side to "Red Guitar," the lead single from Sylvian’s first solo album, Brilliant Trees.
+It was later included as a bonus track on certain editions of his 1987 album, Secrets of the Beehive.

 Both Sakamoto and Sylvian have since recorded several interpretations of the song, both instrumental (under the title "Merry Christmas, Mr. Lawrence") and vocal.
 An orchestral version featuring vocals by Sylvian was included on Sakamoto's 1999 album Cinemage.

 Sylvian said in an interview 2012 about the track: